 Where will I find information on applying for these programs?

-Applications for the CCP and CIE may be obtained from your high school guidance counselor or by clicking here.
-For more detailed application information, visit: www.lorainccc.edu/ccp.
+Applications for the CCP and CIE may be obtained from your high school guidance counselor here: CCP application 2016-2017.
+For more detailed application information, visit: http://www.lorainccc.edu/ccp.

 What are the characteristics needed to be a successful college student?